On-Campus and Online Information Technology Graduate Programs: Master’s in Information Technology and Related Certificates

 The cybersecurity certificate requires the completion of three core courses, and one of two electives.
 The graduate certificate in software engineering and management requires the completion of four courses from a specified list.

-- The MSIT degree requires 10 coures (five core and five elective), plus one credit hour of colloquium which requires students attend seminars on IT topics (technical, professional, leadership or career planning) for a total of 31 credit hours.
+- The MSIT degree requires 10 courses (five core and five elective) for a total of 30 credit hours.
 This can be completed in two years, depending on the number of courses students take each semester.

 - The Graduate Certificate in Cybersecurity and Graduate Certificate in Software Engineering and Management each require four courses for a total of 12 credit hours.
 These courses and credits can be applied toward the full MSIT, and many students earn one or even both certificates while earning their MSIT.